PatCH0816/caption-driven-xai/doc/source/50_fooled_model.md

-# Fooled model
+# Standalone ResNet model
-Demonstrating a novel XAI, a model to be explained is needed.
-This chapter introduces the trade-off between the interpretability and the accuracy of different machine-learning models, the final choice for the architecture of the fooled model and assesses its performance on the custom dataset.
+Demonstrating a novel XAI method, a model to be explained is needed.
+This chapter introduces the trade-off between the interpretability and the accuracy of different machine-learning models, the final choice for the architecture of the fooled standalone model and assesses its performance on the custom dataset.

 ## Interpretability vs. accuracy
 <!-- Which models are available to choose from? -->